UHBadger/UHBadger/README.md

 ## Closing Thoughts
    ### Challenges
    * This is online class, so we only can communicate with each other in Discord.
-   * As Usually, we have 4 month long to make a application, but we only have 4 weeks to finish it.
+   * Usually we have 4 months to do the application, but this time we only had 4 weeks to complete it.
    ### Surprises
    * We completed all tasks and finished the project on schedule.
    * Each member of our group is good at communicating and teaching each other.